adobe/aepsdk_flutter/plugins/flutter_aepassurance/README.md

 ## Installation

-First, make sure that the [flutter_aepcore plugin is installed](./flutter_aepcore/README.md) as flutter_aepassurance depends on it.
+First, make sure that the [flutter_aepcore](../flutter_aepcore/README.md) plugin is installed, as flutter_aepassurance depends on it.

 Install instructions for this package can be found [here](https://pub.dev/packages/flutter_aepassurance/install).